Education & Human Sciences Athletic Training

 BIOS 214 (C+ or higher required)5

 All UNL students will be required to complete a minimum of 3 hours of approved course work in each of the 10 designated Achievement Centered Education (ACE) student learning outcome areas.
 These can be viewed at http://ace.unl.edu.
 Students will be provided a list of classes they can select from to meet each of the 10 ACE Student Learning Outcomes (SLO).
-It is highly recommended that students contact their adviser prior to registering for ACE classes in order to insure that each of the class selections are in the best interest of the students’ academic program.
+It is highly recommended that students contact their advisor prior to registering for ACE classes in order to insure that each of the class selections are in the best interest of the students’ academic program.

 ADDITIONAL MAJOR/ENDORSEMENT REQUIREMENTS